 Additionally, teachers will incorporate seasonal activities.
 For example, some classes will host live creatures including insects, tadpoles and hatching eggs.

 Field trips are also timely.
 In the fall, older classes visit a Farm around harvest time.
 Some classes visit the Nature Center to hear about Native American history in Arlington around Thanksgiving and some classes tour the Post Office and mail their Valentines..
-We also have in house special programs, including puppet shows, visits from firefighters and the Baltimore Aquarium.
+We also have in house special programs, including puppet shows, visits from firefighters and local nature centers.